SupratimRayChaudhury/Landslide-Dectection-System/README.md

 # Landslide Detection System

-Welcome to the Landslide Detection System repository
+Welcome to the Landslide Detection System repository!!!!

 ## Introduction
 This project aims to develop a cost-effective landslide detection system.
 Initially, we focus on integrating various sensors using Arduino or Raspberry Pi boards.
 These sensors include:
 - Moisture sensor